 Knowledge graphs are used for a wide range of applications in science and healthcare.
-In this expert talk, Graphable Lead Data Scientist Sean Robinson leads us through a biology use case with a target protein interaction exploration.
+In this expert talk, Graphable Lead Data Scientist Sean Robinson leads us through a biology graph database use case with a target protein interaction exploration.
 We’ll look at protein-to-protein interactions, explore key protein structures and visualize relationships between target proteins and associated drugs.

 Video: Target Protein Interaction Exploration

 Transcript: Target Protein Interaction Exploration With Hume on Neo4j

 Today, I’m excited to look at a biology use case featuring a target protein interaction exploration.
 We’ll use a clinical knowledge graph built on Neo4j and visualized using the Hume knowledge graph platform.

 Specifically, we’ll explore how a cancerous protein interacts with other proteins.
 Our knowledge graph will help us identify which protein interactions pertain to enzymatic activity.

 We’re going to start by looking up the protein in question, ERBB2.
 Here we have all the isoforms of ERBB2.
 Let’s bring them together into a single group so we can see them more easily on our clinical knowledge graph.

 Now that I have my group of proteins, let’s expand its protein-to-protein interactions to create a full PPI network.
 We’ll start with the outbound PPIs in our database, then we’ll bring in any inbound PPIs.
 Now we have a full protein-to-protein interaction network.

 Next, I’ll enable auto-link and expand the biological processes for my ERBB2 group.
 That will help us see which biological processes are linked to these proteins.

 Now we have an interesting set of graphs with proteins that interact with the biological processes on the left and everything else on the right.